 - family name;

 - particular vulnerability stemming from the financial situation, apparent or known, of the discriminator.

 What is the position in relation to family and medical leave?

 France has a generous family and medical leave regime which is frequently supplemented by collective bargaining agreements.
-By law, employees are entitled to 16 weeks’ capped paid maternity leave (six weeks before the birth and 10 weeks after the birth).
+Employees are entitled to 16 weeks’ paid maternity leave (six weeks before the birth and 10 weeks after the birth).
 Maternity leave may be increased in the case of illness, the birth of twins or triplets or if the mother already has two children.
 Many collective bargaining agreements offer full pay for all or part of maternity leave.
 Adoption leave usually mirrors maternity leave.

 Male employees are entitled to 11 to 18 days of paid paternity leave.

 Employees may request parental leave.
 Parental leave is unpaid and can last between one and five years, depending on the circumstances.
 Employees are entitled to return work after their leave, and employers must keep the same or an equivalent role available.

 There are several types of medical leave which are paid by the state or additional insurance.
 Parents and carers are also entitled to take three to five days’ leave per year to care for a sick child.

 What is the position in relation to harassment?

 Harassment is a criminal offence under French law and is cause for termination.
 On the contrary, anyone who reports harassment is protected from termination.
 Employers have a duty to keep the workplace free from harassment, as they can be held liable for any injury caused to employees.
 Effective policies and early intervention may avoid employer liability.